New York Hall of Science

 – Fluency in Spanish or Mandarin

 Organization or Project Website:

-How to Apply: Please send cover letter and resume to firstname.lastname@example.org.
-Please include job title in subject line.
-No phone calls.
+How to Apply: Please send a cover letter and resume to firstname.lastname@example.org.
+Please include the job title in the subject line.

 The New York Hall of Science is an equal opportunity employer committed to fostering an inclusive and innovative environment with the best employees.
 We provide employment opportunities without regard to age, race, color, ancestry, national origin, religion, disability, sex, gender identity or expression, sexual orientation, military service, marital status or any other protected status in accordance with applicable law.
 We support a drug-free workplace.
 If there are preparations we can make to help ensure you have a comfortable and positive interview experience, please let us know.